040code/040code/_posts/2018-01-25-fargate_with_terraform.md

 ---
 layout:     post
-title:      "Fargate with Terraform"
+title:      "MicroHack Fargate"
-subtitle:   "Deploying serverless containers"
+subtitle:   "Deploying serverless containers with Terraform"
 date:       2018-01-25
 authors:     [niek]
 header-img: "assets/2018-01-25_fargate/img/strijps-containers.jpg"
-tags:       [docker, aws, terraform]
+tags:       [aws, terraform, docker, microhack]
 enable_asciinema: 1
 ---

 Last December at the AWS re:invent, AWS announced the new container service platform Fargate.
 Fargate is integrated to ECS.
 The key difference is that Fargate does not require you to have EC2 instances running to host your containers, which means we have serverless containers.
 A drawback is that Fargate is not globally available yet, today Fargate is only available in `us-east-1`, see also the [list](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) of supported regions.
 Later in December Fargate also become available in [Terraform])(https://www.terraform.io/) so time to see how it works.

 In this post I will show you how to deploy containers to Fargate using Terraform.
 As example container I will use the blog itself.
-The complete example in available on [GitHub](https://github.com/npalm/blog_terraform_aws_fargate).
+The complete example in available on [GitHub](https://github.com/npalm/blog_terraform_aws_fargate).`.
 First I show how you can deploy a container using Terraform to Fargate.
 In the example below I try to show how this compare to a manual deployment using the AWS console.
 Finally I will discuss how this compare to ECS with EC2 instances and how we can rewrite our infrastructure code so we can deploy also to EC2 instances.

 ## Prerequisites
 Before you start you need to have programmatically access to an AWS account and Terraform (0.11+) installed.
 The tool [tfenv](http://brewformulas.org/Tfenv) let you manage multiple terraform version on your system.